Base sizes for finite linear groups with solvable stabilisers: Abstract

 \section{Abstract}

-Let $G$ be a transitive permutation group on a finite set with solvable point stabiliser.
+Let $G$ be a transitive permutation group on a finite set with solvable point stabiliser and assume that the solvable radical of $G$ is trivial.
 In 2010, Vdovin conjectured that the base size of $G$ is at most 5.
 Burness proved this conjecture in the case of primitive $G$.
 The problem was reduced by Vdovin in 2012 to the case when $G$ is an almost simple group.
 Now the problem is further reduced to groups of Lie type through work of Baykalov and Burness.
-In this paper, we prove the strong form of the conjecture for all almost simple groups with socle isomorphic to $\PSL_n(q).$ In the upcoming second paper, the analysis is extended to the unitary and symplectic groups.
-The final third paper on orthogonal groups is in preparation.
-Together, these three paper will complete the proof of Vdovin's conjecture for all almost simple classical groups.
+In this paper, we prove the strong form of the conjecture for all almost simple groups with socle isomorphic to $\PSL_n(q),$ and the remaining classical groups will be handled in two forthcoming papers.